serdarkurbanov/serdarkurbanov.github.io/_posts/2019-10-01-dacdoc-intro.md

 <script src="https://gist.github.com/serdarkurbanov/ff9add6228c6e7dc43cbefedd5ef430b.js"></script>

-user-defined check for dacdoc-maven-pluginExample of such a user-defined check can be found in the code for github pages documentation of dacdoc project (here).
+user-defined check for dacdoc-maven-plugin ^^

+Example of such a user-defined check can be found in the code for github pages documentation of dacdoc project (here).

 ## Continuous delivery of documentation
 When using DacDoc it's convenient to keep raw version of documentation in one branch (development) and compiled version in another (release).
 Then it's possible to build a CI/CD pipeline to compile and push documentation from development to release.